fluxcd/website/content/en/docs/roadmap.md

 The Flux custom resource definitions which are at `v1beta1` and `v2beta1` and their controllers are considered stable and production ready.
 Going forward, breaking changes to the beta CRDs will be accompanied by a conversion mechanism.
-Please see the [Migration and Suport Timetable](../migration/timetable.md) for our commitment to end users.
+Please see the [Migration and Support Timetable](../migration/timetable.md) for our commitment to end users.
 {{% /alert %}}

 The following components are considered production ready: